 - News sites: WordPress’ blog format works well for news articles, and many of the same features lend themselves to both blogging and news sites.

-- E-commerce stores: If you’re running a store online (or planning to), there are lots of WordPress tools to make the job simple (check out WooCommerce for a start).
+- E-commerce stores: If you’re running a store online (or planning to), there are lots of WordPress tools to make the job simple (check out our WooCommerce Hosting package to get started).

 - Community hubs: You can easily create forums, fan sites, knowledge bases, wikis, or any other place for like-minded people to gather online.